Eric-Douglas-Johnson/ArtStudioManager/README.md

 -->

 The goal of the ArtStudioManager project is to provide functionality for day-to-day art studio management tasks, prioritizing:
-1. The minimization of time and effort required to complete tasks.
+1. The minimization of time and effort required to complete those tasks.
-2. The generation of revenue.
+2. Revenue generation.

 ## Features